-SAE and ISO Type II fluids contain no less than 50% glycols and have a minimum freeze point of -32°C. They are considered "thickened" because of added thickening agents that enable the fluid to be deposited in a thicker film and to remain on the aircraft surfaces until the time of take-off.
+SAE and ISO Type II fluids are considered "thickened" because of added thickening agents that enable the fluid to be deposited in a thicker film and to remain on the aircraft surfaces until the time of take-off.
 These fluids are used for de-icing when heated, and anti-icing.
 Type II fluids provide greater protection (holdover time) than do Type I fluids against frost, ice or snow formation in conditions conducive to aircraft icing on the ground.

 These fluids are effective anti-icers because of their high viscosity and pseudo-plastic behavior.
-They are designed to remain on the wings of an aircraft during ground operations or short term storage, thereby providing anti-icing protection.
+They are designed to remain on the wings of an aircraft during ground operations, thereby providing anti-icing protection.
 However, when these fluids are subjected to shear stress, such as that experienced during a take-off run, their viscosity decreases drastically, allowing the fluids to flow off the wings and causing little adverse effect on the aircraft's aerodynamic performance.